Martins100-Tmd/Martins100-Tmd/README.md

-# 💫 About Me: Study hard, work hard.
+# 💫 About Me: Breaking production, so you don't have to 😉.

 ## 🌐 Socials: